Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Experimental Results

 \textbf{Unit-to-speech module.} To evaluate our unit-to-speech synthesizer’s ability to preserve speaker identity, we compare the performance with a zero-shot vocoder proposed in AV2AV~\cite{choi2024av2av}.
 Additionally, we applied a cross-lingual voice conversion model~\cite{du2024cosyvoice} to our single-speaker model and compare the results.
 As shown in Table~\ref{tab:vocoder}, our unit-to-speech model achieves the highest translation quality, even outperforming the single-speaker model.
 While the zero-shot vocoder maintains reasonable translation quality, it shows poor speaker similarity.
-On the other hand, using a separate voice conversion model significantly degrades translation quality.
 On the other hand, using a separate voice conversion model shows a significant drop in ASR-BLEU.
 Based on qualitative analysis, we hypothesize that the process of voice conversion introduces oversmoothing of pronunciation that leads to loss in intelligibility and ultimately translation quality.